Tight bounds of quantum speed limit for noisy dynamics via maximum rotation angles: Introduction

-The transformation of quantum states may be measured by the Bures angle which characterizes the distance between two states.
-In a time period $t$, a quantum process may rotate an initial state by an angle $\theta$.
-In QSL, the reverse question is asked.
-Given a certain angle $\theta$, we ask what is the minimum time $t$ needed to rotate any state by $\theta$.
-The first major result of QSL was by Mandelstam and Tamm~\cite{Madelstam}.
-Since then, many results on unitary dynamics followed~(see e.g. \cite{Margolus,Giov03,Chau2010,Jones, Levitin2009,Brody2003,Caneva2009, Luo2004, Luo2005, Fu2010, Vaidman, Giov2003, Batle2005,Borras2006,Judy2008}), while studies on noisy dynamics are only carried out quite recently~\cite{Taddei,Campo,Deffner,Liu2015,Zhang2015,Zhang2014,Sam2014,Xu2014,Xu20142}.
-A few lower bounds have been obtained for the evolution time of noisy dynamics \cite{Taddei,Campo,Deffner}, these bounds, however, are in general not achievable.
-In this article we present a new framework for QSL of noisy dynamics.
-While previous studies mostly focus on the rotating speed of a given state under a dynamics, here we study the maximal speed of evolution that a dynamics can generate on all quantum states, which requires an optimization over all states.
-The obtained speed of evolution represents the limit of the quantum speed that a given dynamics can possibly induce on any quantum states, which is then a fundamental limit of the dynamics and can be used to provide bounds on the computation speed of a quantum device.
-While the QSL on a fixed state tells little about the ability of a dynamics to rotating the states in general, the maximal speed of evolution provides a way to gauge the dynamics.
+In this paper, we present a new framework for QSL concerning noisy dynamics.
+Although previous studies mostly focus on the rotating speed of a given state under certain dynamics, here we study the maximal speed of evolution that the dynamics can generate on all quantum states, which requires optimization over all states.
+The obtained speed of evolution represents the limit of quantum speed that the given dynamics can possibly induce on any quantum states, which is then a fundamental limit of the dynamics and can be used to provide bounds on the computation speed of a quantum device.
+While the QSL on a fixed state tells little about the ability of the dynamics with regard to rotation of the states in general, the maximal speed of evolution provides a way to gauge the dynamics.

-Our framework is based on a method that gives the exact maximal rotation angle for a given dynamics, which ensures that the bound is achievable.
-And the bound is obtained directly from the Kraus operators of the dynamics, which allows ease of computation.
-The obtained bound reveals that noisy dynamics are generically different from unitary dynamics, in particular we show that the 'orthogonalization' time, a concept heavily used in QSL, is in general not applicable to noisy dynamics.
+Our framework is based on a method that gives the exact maximum rotation angle for certain given dynamics, which ensures that the bound is achievable.
+The bound is obtained directly from the Kraus operators of the dynamics, allowing for the ease of computation.
+The bound obtained reveals that noisy dynamics is essentially different from unitary dynamics.
+In particular, we show that the {\it orthogonalization} time, a concept commonly used in QSL, is in general not applicable to noisy dynamics.